 Full Day Itinerary:

 Full day trip is available in rafts OR inflatable kayaks.
-Meet at 8:30 am Mountain Standard Time at our store on the Street of Riggins.
+Meet at 8:30 am Mountain Standard Time at our store in Riggins.
 From the meeting spot in Riggins we load the group into the van and it’s a 15 minute drive up river to our put-in location.
-At the put-in the group will receive the equipment for the trip, including PFD’s for everyone and splash tops and helmets as requested.
-After getting everyone geared up the group will receive a thorough paddling orientation ensuring you have all the info you need to be successful during your river day.
+Before we drive up river everyone will get their gear at the shop including PFD’s, helmets (optional in come crafts) and possible web suits or splash gear.
+After getting everyone geared up and we have driven up river the group will receive a thorough paddling orientation ensuring you have all the info you need to be successful during your river day.
 Apply the sunscreen and it’s time to start floating.

 The day starts off with some mild whitewater to build those paddling skills and learn the techniques you will need later in the day.
 Prior to lunch the group will see one class III rapid with some big waves to start testing those paddling skills.
-Sometime around lunch time the group will pull over to the rivers edge for a riverside picnic and some swimming.
+Sometime around lunch time we will float back to our shop where we walk up to our park-like setting overlooking the river for a BBQ lunch.

 After lunch it’s back to the river for the whitewater filled afternoon.
 After floating past Riggins the whitewater picks up starting with Timezone Rapid.
 This thrilling bit of whitewater has a few holes and waves so big you want to try and miss them while navigating through the exciting medium sized waves.
-A few more rapids brings the inflatable kayakers to the surfing spot where we will spend some time learning how to surf our kayaks before continuing on.
+After timezone it is straight into Tight Squeeze which can have one of the biggest waves of the day.
+More class III rapids lead to Trapps which later in the summer can be a class IV, requiring paddle boats to work together to maneuver around the many holes and waves.

 Finally as the afternoon winds down with some tired arms, big smiles, and with lots of great rapids behind us, the group pulls into the takeout and the waiting van.
 The guides will quickly pack up all the gear and it’s into the van for a 10 minute ride back to your waiting car and the conclusion of the trip.